 Farming in the curriculum

-“Every primary school in Britain should be twinned with a farm to give school children a clear understanding of how food is produced, says TV naturalist Chris Packham.”
-Edinburgh Steiner pupils, from age 8, get their hands in soil on a local biodynamic farm; later spending two weeks ploughing fields, milking cows and harvesting crops.
+“Every primary school in Britain should be twinned with a farm to give school children a clear understanding of how food is produced”, says naturalist Chris Packham in his manifesto for wildlife.
+Edinburgh Steiner pupils, from age 8, get their hands in soil on a local organic farm; later spending time immersed in farm life, ploughing fields, milking cows, harvesting crops.

 Farming is part of the Edinburgh Steiner School curriculum.
-In Class 3 pupils study a Farming Main Lesson, part of which is a visit to the biodynamic Garvald Home Farm in the Borders.
-Class 9 traditionally begin the new session with an extended visit of two to three weeks, during which they undertake a wide range of work, and gain a real sense of the day to day graft of food production, as well as the environmental impact.
+In Class 3 pupils study a Farming Main Lesson, part of which is a visit to the certified biodynamic organic Garvald Home Farm in the Borders.
+Class 9 traditionally begin the new session with an extended visit of two to three weeks, during which they undertake a wide range of work, and gain a real sense of the day-to-day graft of food production, sustainable agriculture, as well as the environmental impact.

 Our holistic and cross-curricular approach to education, develops responsible, creative and freethinking young people, who will contribute to society and a sustainable environment with vision and purpose.